 The word “planning” has the potential to raise your blood pressure immediately.
 Thankfully, you are about to be empowered, so do not let the stress of planning get in the way.
 Let’s do this!

 While, a properly sized cupola for sale has more planning behind it than you may have thought, it won’t take very long to nail down.
 The fact is, for your building to look its absolute best sporting a cupola, you will want to avoid choosing one that is either too small or too large.
 If it is too small, the cupola loses its aesthetic power or if it is too large its steals from the symmetry of your building.

-A properly sized cupola for sale has more planning behind it than you may think.
-If it’s small, it doesn’t look right.
-If it’s large it takes away from the symmetry of your building.
-A good rule of thumb is for every foot of building width you should have at least 1.25 inches of cupola.
+Therefore, a good rule of thumb to go by is, for every foot of building width you should have at least 1.25 inches of cupola.
 This means if your building is 12 feet wide your cupola should be at least 15 inches wide.
 (1.25×12=15).

-One mistake is choosing a size from the ground without realizing that once the cupola is in place on the roof, it will appear much smaller.
-Consider placing a cardboard box the expected size of your cupola on the roof, then step back to see how it looks.
+One mistake to avoid is trying to choose a cupola size from the ground.
+Ground level evaluations often leave people erring on the side of too small rather than too big.
+Once the cupola is installed atop the roof, it will appear much smaller.
+A handy tip (and alternative to the formula route) would be to place a carboard box of the desired size of your cupola on the roof.
+Then step back and see how it looks.

 One Cupola or More?
 How to Size Multiple Cupolas

 Perhaps you have a long building and want to visualize how it would look with more than one cupola. www.hansenpolebuildings.com has a few ideas for determining whether to put one or more properly sized cupolas on your roof.

 If your building can handle it, why not!?
 Cupolas are stunning charmers, the more the merrier!